G1 Jockey: G1 Jockey 3

 G1 Jockey 3 is a thoroughbred horse racing simulation video game produced by Koei for the PlayStation 2.
 Although the G1 Jockey series had been gaining popularity in Japan, this was the first game in the series to be released in North America.
 In contrast to Tecmo's Gallop Racer series, which focuses on every aspect of horse racing (including breeding), G1 Jockey 3 focuses solely on the jockey.

 G1 Jockey 4

-G1 Jockey 4 is a horse racing simulator published by Koei for the PlayStation 2 in Japan.
+G1 Jockey 4 is a horse racing simulator published by Koei for the PlayStation 2.

-A Wii version called G1 Jockey Wii of the game was released June 29, 2007.
-It received mildly favorable reviews, including a 7/10 from Eurogamer and a 6.9 from IGN.
+A Wii version of the game called G1 Jockey Wii was released in 2007.

 G1 Jockey 4 2007

 G1 Jockey 4 2007 (ジーワンジョッキー4 2007) is a horse racing simulator published by Koei for the PlayStation 2 and PlayStation 3 in Japan on November 1, 2007.
 It is the sequel of G1 Jockey 4.

 A playable demo was released on the Japanese PlayStation Store in October 2007.

 A G1 Jockey 4 2007 and Winning Post 7 Maximum 2007 Premium Pack bundle for both the PlayStation 2 and PlayStation 3 versions was released on November 1, 2007.